 One level of solution is to devote resources to consolidate and normalize the important dimensions in CRM and marketing automation databases.

 When it comes to the available data values for a given dimension, less is often more for better segmentation.

 If you distill an unmanageably large number of different job titles into a much smaller number of roles, it will be easier to target the right people with your marketing messages.

-Automatic role assignment is a good use case for artificial intelligence.
+Automatic role assignment is a good use case for intelligent CRM.
 An AI could consume existing mappings and learn from those to perform future mappings.

 Company size (revenue or number of employees)